Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-URL_Playbook/readme.md

 #### a.
 Authorize connections:
 Once deployment is complete, you will need to authorize each connection:
 - Open the Logic App in the edit mode
-- Open "For each URL" Action
+- Open "For each" Action
 - Provide connection details for the DomainTools Iris Investigate Custom Connector (A DomainTools API Username and API Key need to be provided)
 - Click on "Add New", provide a name for the connection, enter your DomainTools Investigate API Username and API Key
 - Click "Create"